grpappalardo/grpappalardo/README.md

-- 👋 Hi, I'm a masters student studying geographic information science at Clark University.
+- 👋 Hi, I studied geographic information science at Clark University.
-- 👀 I’m interested in geospatial technologies that help analyze and visualize environmental data.
 <!---
 grpappalardo/grpappalardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.